dorian-sotpyrc/create-an-interactive-data-dashboard-with-python/README.md

 ### Docker

-A simple `Dockerfile` is included.

-Build and run:

 ```bash
 docker build -t flask-dashboard .
 docker run -p 8000:8000 flask-dashboard
 ```

-This will run the app with Gunicorn inside the container, listening on port 8000.
+The Docker image runs Gunicorn inside the container.

 ### PaaS (Render, Railway, etc.)

-Most PaaS providers can run a Gunicorn-based Flask app.
-Typical steps:

-1. Push this repo to your own GitHub account.
+1. Push this repo to your GitHub account.

-2. Create a new web service on your PaaS.
+2. Create a new web service.

-3. Set the start command to something like:
+3. Set the start command to:

    ```bash
    gunicorn "app:create_app()" --bind 0.0.0.0:$PORT
    ```

-4. Set environment variables (if needed) for `DASHBOARD_CONFIG_PATH` and `DASHBOARD_DATA_PATH`.
+4. Optionally set environment variables for `DASHBOARD_CONFIG_PATH` and `DASHBOARD_DATA_PATH`.

 ---

 ## Extending the Dashboard

-Here are some concrete ways to extend this baseline:

-1. **Swap the dataset**
-   - Replace `data/sample_sales.csv` with your own CSV.
-   - Update `data_source` and `date_column` in `config/dashboard.yml`.
-   - Adjust metrics and charts to match your column names.

-2. **Add new metrics and charts**
-   - Add entries under `metrics` and `charts` in `config/dashboard.yml`.
-   - Restart the app; the frontend will adapt automatically.

-3. **Connect to a database**
-   - Modify `app/data.py` to load data from a database instead of CSV.
-   - Keep the same interface (`load_data`, `compute_metrics`, `compute_chart_data`) so the rest of the app doesn’t change.

-4. **Add authentication**
-   - Wrap the `/` route and API routes with your preferred auth (Flask-Login, simple token check, reverse proxy auth, etc.).

-5. **Improve UI/UX**
-   - Enhance `static/css/styles.css` with your branding.
-   - Add more interactive elements in `static/js/dashboard.js` (tooltips, hover states, etc.).

----

-## Roadmap / Possible Extensions
+Some ideas:

+* Swap in your own CSV and build a domain-specific dashboard (finance, IoT, operations, etc.).
-- Add support for more chart types (stacked bar, area) using the same SVG primitives.
+* Add more charts (stacked bars, multi-series lines) using the same SVG primitives.
-- Implement server-side caching for expensive aggregations.
+* Plug in a SQL database instead of CSV.
+* Add authentication in front of `/` and `/api/*`.
-- Add pagination and sorting to the data table.
+* Add pagination and sorting to the “Recent rows” table.
-- Provide an example of loading data from a SQL database.
-- Add a small CLI to generate a new dashboard project from this template.

 ---